 To satisfy the FORS Silver S6 requirements, your HGVs will need to feature the equipment required for the DVS ‘Safe System’ above as well as:

 - A reverse alarm to alert vulnerable road users of a reversing manoeuvre if this isn’t already built into the vehicle

 - A reverse camera to give the driver a full rear view of their vehicle (if your HGV is over 7.5 tonnes)

 This safety equipment satisfies the minimum requirements needed for DVS and the FORS Silver S6.
 However, I highly recommend that you go above the minimum standard and maximise the safety and efficiency of your fleetby fitting your vehicles with at least a 3G video telematics recorder.
 It’s always important to look at the type of accidents your fleet are experiencing and see what equipment will mitigate them, so you can show ROI.
 You can look at the VUEconnected range for some ideas of what more you can include as you upgrade your fleet.

 Here’s our comparison of how requirements for the Direct Vision Standard and FORS Silver / CLOCS compare.
 Just as FORS recommends, we always suggest that you go above the minimum standard with a 3G connected recorder and a forward-facing camera.

 You can apply for a Direct Vision Standard permit from 28 October 2019, and I suggest you do so quickly to avoid any last minute rush.
 Think of it like preparing your passport for a trip – you wouldn’t try to renew it four days before you left for the airport, would you?
 As you’ll need time to get your rating and potentially install your ‘Safety System’, it’s best that you sort this out as soon as possible.

-Remember, if any of your HGVs don’t have a DVS permit from 26 October 2020, then they won’t be able to operate in Greater London.
+Remember, if your HGVs don’t have a Direct Vision Standard permit from 26 October 2020, they won’t be able to operate in Greater London.

 2. The Bigger Safety Picture